-Uber history starts in 2008, in Paris.
-Travis Kalanick and Garrett Camp were attending an annual tech conference (LeWeb) in the city and, one night during the conference, they simply could not get a cab, and they got thinking how it would be if we could just ask for a cab via smartphone.
+Uber’s history starts back in 2008, in Paris.
+Travis Kalanick and Garrett Camp were attending an annual tech conference (LeWeb) in the city and, one night during the conference, they simply could not get a cab, and they got thinking about how it would be if people could just ask for a cab via smartphone.

-Camp kept thinking about and, back to San Francisco, bought the domain UberCab.com.
-In 2009, Camp was CEO of StumbleUpon, a startup he had sold two years earlier, to eBay, for $75 million — by the way, Kalanick also had sold his one, Red Swoosh, to Akamai Technologies for $19 million, the same year –, but began working on UberCab as a side project.
+Camp kept thinking about it and, back to San Francisco, he bought the domain UberCab.com.
+In 2009, Camp was CEO of StumbleUpon, a startup he had sold two years earlier to eBay for $75 million — by the way, Kalanick also had sold his startup, Red Swoosh, to Akamai Technologies for $19 million, in the same year, but he began working on UberCab as a side project.

 By summer, Camp persuaded Kalanick to join UberCab, and the official launch took place in 2010.
 The company grew quickly.
 One year later, it would be launched internationally — in Paris, of course.
-From 2009 on, Uber raised several fundings and, in 2015, it was the most valuable startup in the world ($51 billion).
+From 2009 on, Uber raised a lot of funding and, in 2015, it was the most valuable startup in the world ($51 billion).

-Currently, with kind of a decade of existence, Uber operates in more than 900 cities worldwide and has a valuation of more than $70 billion.
+Currently, with more than a decade of existence, Uber operates in more than 900 cities worldwide and has a valuation of more than $70 billion.
 Let’s understand the business model of this innovative urban transportation giant, which allows us to get a vehicle within reach of a click.

 How does Uber operate?